Genetics and personalised medicine: where’s the revolution?

 • And the facilitation of a market for unproven products and services.

 So let’s stop with the revolution language.
-And let’s recognize the harm that it can do.
+And let’s recognise the harm that it can do.
 This is not a revolution in any reasonable sense of the word.
 This is science unfolding as science usually does.
 Slowly.

 Author: Timothy Caulfield

-Timothy Caulfield is a Canada Research Chair in Health Law and Policy at the University of Alberta, a Trudeau Fellow and the author of “Is Gwyneth Paltrow Wrong About Everything?: When Celebrity Culture And Science Clash” (Penguin, 2015).
-He would like to thank Tania Bubela, Chris McCabe, Robyn Hyde-Lay and Maeghan Toews for their comments on this piece.
+Timothy Caulfield is a Canada Research Chair in Health Law and Policy at the University of Alberta, a Trudeau Fellow, and the author of “Is Gwyneth Paltrow Wrong About Everything?: When Celebrity Culture And Science Clash” (Penguin, 2015).
+He would like to thank Tania Bubela, Chris McCabe, Robyn Hyde-Lay, and Maeghan Toews for their comments on this piece.